 It’s best to make this mincemeat at least six weeks before Christmas to allow the flavours to blend, mellow and mature.

 I sometimes get a bit over-enthusiastic with the quantity of mincemeat that I make and end up with more than I know we’re going to be able to eat.
-However, a jar of mincemeat makes a pretty gift and it does keep well, so you can still make my delicious Festive Power Bars or Luxury sweet mince meat biscuits long after Christmas is over.
-The bars make an indulgent breakfast and the biscuits a perfect afternoon snack with a cup of tea.
+However, a jar of mincemeat makes a pretty gift and it does keep well, so you can still make my delicious Festive Power Bars long after Christmas is over – the bars make an indulgent breakfast.

 Ingredients & Method